345Mathieu543/fau-made/project/data-report.md

 <!-- ![plot2.svg](plots/plot2.pdf) -->
 <!-- ![plot3.svg](plots/plot3.pdf) -->

-As those plots are saved as vector graphics you can zoom in to see all details.
+Because these plots are saved as vector graphics, you can zoom in to see all the details.